kennywall/import-test/_posts/2011-06-07-when-open-isnt-open.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/open-xerox.png
 ---
-{% include JB/setup %}<p>I spend time each day monitoring how technology is impacting various industries.
+{% include JB/setup %}I spend time each day monitoring how technology is impacting various industries.
 APIs are playing a major role in evolving how business is done in just about any sector.
 In my search for new APIs and technologies for the print and publishing industry I came across a new community called Open Xerox.
 Open Xerox is a web portal that hosts technology prototypes from the Xerox R&amp;D labs, making them accessible to external user community for review and comment before the launch of a product offering.
 The site speaks in all the tags I'm interested in: converter, document, analysis, ebook, epub, ereader, language, pdf, simple text.
 They have some very interesting web services and applications available like PDF to EPub Converter, Langugage Identifier, and TagSearch.